Canon 4000D vs Sony RX10 III

 It is notable that the RX10 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

-Both the 4000D and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the RX10 III has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX10 III was succeeded by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 4000D better than the Sony RX10 III or vice versa?
 The listing below highlights the relative strengths of the two models.